mhdr/sc-widgets/raw/sc-lineargauge/ScLinearGauge.md

 This class is a specialized to create a linear gauge.

 The line coordinates start (left, top) and end (right, bottom) is always intended as percentage of the container.
-By default start is (0%, 0%) and end (100%, 100%).
+By default the orientation is horizontal: start (0%, 0%) and end (100%, 0%).
 Values major of 0% will be normalized to 0% and the same for value major of 100% will be normalized to 100%.

 Please consider that one horizontal line in a path have height equal to 0, same for the vertical.
-So if you using the `wrap_content` layout mode you will see the line only playing with the padding.
+So if you using the `wrap_content` layout mode you will see the line only playing with the padding management.

 This class extend the [ScGauge](../sc-gauge/ScGauge.md) class.<br />
 This class inherit all its properties from the [ScGauge](../sc-feature/ScGauge.md) so please take a look to the related documentation.